-- Failure to meet expectations that reflect disregard or failure to follow previous remediation efforts to provide correction or assistance, including failure to make improvements for a rating of Does Not Meet Expectations as stated in Annual Evaluations or a Performance Improvement Plan. - Performance involving incompetence or misconduct as defined in applicable university regulations and policies.
+- Failure to meet expectations that reflect disregard or failure to follow previous remediation efforts to provide correction or assistance, including failure to make improvements for a rating of "Does Not Meet Expectations" as stated in Annual Evaluations or a Performance Improvement Plan - Performance involving incompetence or misconduct as defined in applicable university regulations and policies.

 II.
-SERVICE PERFORMANCE INDICATORS
+SCHOLARSHIP AND CREATIVE PROJECTS PERFORMANCE INDICATORS

-A. "Exceeds Expectations" Performance
+A. "EXCEEDS EXPECTATIONS" PERFORMANCE

-"Exceeds Expectations" performance demonstrates a high degree of skill in service contributions as shown by the performance indicators below that build upon performance indicators for excellence.
-In general, the weight of evidence in the faculty service contributions exceeds the criteria for "Meets Expectations."
+"Exceeds Expectations" performance demonstrates unusually high degree of skill in design and execution of scholarly and creativity projects as shown by the performance indicators below that build upon the performance indicators for excellence.
+In general, the weight of evidence in this performance exceeds department criteria for excellence.